Dealing with Motivation Issues – ‘I Don’t Know Where to Start’

 - Use different coloured pens (red and green) to draw attention to key points.

-- Use different coloured highlighters to mark relevant details of note.
+- Use different coloured highlighters to mark relevant dates and details of note.

 - Chat to friends to find out how they are approaching certain subjects/topics.

 - Stick stickies/sheets on your wall for memory.
-Rotate content every five days.
+Rotate this content every five days.

-- Research topics on the Internet to give yourself that extra piece of information.
+- Research topics on the Internet to give yourself extra pieces of information.